LAAC-LSCP/ChildProject/docs/source/format.rst

 Datasets structure
 ==================

-ChildProject assumes your data is structured in a specific way before it is imported.
+ChildProject assumes your data is structured in a specific way.
 This structure is necessary to check, for instance, that there are no unreferenced files, and no referenced files that are actually missing.
 The data curator therefore needs to organize their data in a specific way (respecting the dataset tree, with all